-The historical Gorkha palace from where King Prithvi Narayan Shah started unification of modern Nepal lies about 1,000 ft above Gorkha Bazaar.
+The historical Gorkha palace from where King Prithvi Narayan Shah started the unification of modern Nepal lies about 1,000 ft above Gorkha Bazaar.
 The palace dominates the surroundings and is visible from all surrounding areas.
-It also offers visitors with fantastic views of green valleys and the Himalayan panorama.
+It also offers visitors fantastic views of green valleys and the Himalayan panorama.
 The palace also rich in terms of medieval architecture.

 b) Gorkhanath Cave

 The cave of Gorakhnath is situated about 10 meters below the palace.
 The cave is believed to be the shelter of Gorakhanath Baba (a great sage) after whom the district gets its name.
-The sage is believed to have been the guide of Shah dynasty.
+The sage is believed to have been the guide of the Shah dynasty.
 It is because of his guidance and blessing that the Shah dynasty could unify small principalities into modern Nepal.

 c) Gorkha Museum

 Gorkha Museum is situated at Gorkha bazaar.
 It has a wide range of artifacts and personal belongings of King Prithvi Narayan Shah along with his 52 feet long chino (birth details).
-Apart from these collections, it has also on display ancient art, sculptures, coins and several other articles of historical significance.
+Apart from these collections, it was also on display ancient art, sculptures, coins and several other articles of historical significance.

 A drive of about 6-7 hours from Gorkha Bazaar takes us to a village called Bhachek.
 The drive is a unique experience in itself as it passes through narrow and curvy mountain roads overlooking the Daraundi River.
 An easy hike of about an hour from Ghachek takes us to Sirandanda.
 Siran Danda (which means hilltop in Nepal) is true to its name as it sits on top of a small hill.
 It is inhabited by Hyolmo people.

 Major attractions in Sirandanda are Nagepokhari, Dudhpokhari, Bhot dodar, Chima, Dharadi and a tea garden.
 It also offers a magnificent view of sunrise and the Manaslu range.
 The village has a rich diversity of medicinal herbs like nirmasi, jedamasi, jatamasi, rato unyu, yarsagumba, and satuwa among others.
-Homestay facility is available in the village.
+A homestay facility is available in the village.
 Agriculture produce of the village is organic potato and unprocessed tea leaves.
 Despite having tremendous potential, Sirandanda is struggling to find its place in the country’s tourism map.

 A walk of about 1.5 hrs toward northeast from Sirandanda takes us to Mathar village (1790m).
 After a trek of around 4.5 hrs after Dewalsara, Sum River, Daraudi River, Goje, and Alagang, takes us to the Barpak village.
 Barpak, mostly inhabited by ex-army men, is also popular as the village of Late Capt.
 Gaje Ghale – the recipient of the famous Victoria Cross medal.
 Gurung and Ghale people are the dominant population here.

 The village has all basic amenities like round the clock electricity, Internet facility, medical service, and a few hotels.
-Clustered stone-roofed houses, stone built narrow alleys and panoramic view of Buddha Himal are the major attractions of Barpak.
+Clustered stone-roofed houses, stone-built narrow alleys and panoramic view of Buddha Himal are the major attractions of Barpak.
 Barpak has gained many national and international acclaims.
 The village was nominated as a unique destination in Nepal for Nepal Tourism Year 2011.
-It has hosted a number of prominent personalities like former chancellor of Germany Dr Roman Herzog.Day 07: Trek from Barpak to Laprak(2,100m), 6 hrs
+It has hosted a number of prominent personalities like the former chancellor of Germany Dr Roman Herzog.

 A walk from about six hours from Barpak via Basukang – a junction that also leads to Rupina La Pass, which is popular among Manaslu trekkers — takes us to the beautiful Laprak village.
 The village lies in a landslide vulnerable zone.
 The landslide in 1999 had swept away houses and about 12 hectares of cultivable land.
 Since then, the villagers have been living in constant fear, especially during monsoon.

 This typical Gurung village is also a popular stopover for the Manaslu trekkers.
 There are 2 hotels in the village, which is accessible from Tatopani in the east and Gumda village in the south.
 The village is the birthplace of late Iman Singh Gurung – the first person from the Gurung community from western Nepal to summit Mt Everest.
 Most of the villagers are engaged in tourism business and few of them have also earned international recognition.

 A moderate walk of around four hours takes us to Lambai Kharka (2700m).
 As the name suggests, Lambai Kharka (kharka means pastureland in the local dialect) is open pasture land with a few temporary houses of Laprakis (people of Laprak) which provide them shelter during plantation and potato harvest season.
 Trekkers need to be self-sufficient for food and lodging.
 There is no toilet facility as well.
 In Nambai Kharka, trekkers are advised to stick with the vegetarian diet as locals believe that trekkers will take ill if they slaughter animals.

 Dharche Danda holds great religious significance among Gurung people.
 They offer prayer to the hill deity to avoid natural calamities.
 Also, no felling of trees is allowed in the area.
 It is also believed that if tourists offer prayer to the hill deity, they will be blessed with clear visibility and will ward off misfortune while on a trek.

 After enjoying sunrise and mountain views, we descend toward another Gurung village called Tallo Thotneri.
 The journey takes about seven hours in total.
-Though no commercial lodging facility is available here, there is an excellent homestay facility in the village.
+Though no commercial lodging facility is available here, there is an excellent home stay facility in the village.
 Villagers also showcase their traditional dances and offer local delicacies.
-Sita Cave and Olajung Danda are the other attractions in and around Tallo Thotneri.Day 10: Trek from Tallo Thotneri to Gyampesal via Sita Cave(1,165m), 6 hrs
+Sita Cave and Olajung Danda are the other attractions in and around Tallo Thotneri.

 The trek on the ninth day progresses toward Sita Cave that lies about 1.8 km from Tallo Thotneri.
 The cave is in the middle of thick forest, holds a religious significance among Hindus and it is one of the major tourist attractions in the area.
-On Ram Nawami, we celebrate on the ninth day of the bright fortnight of the Hindu month of Chaitra (March/April), thousands of devotees gather to pay homage to Lord Ram.
+On Ram Navami, we celebrate on the ninth day of the bright fortnight of the Hindu month of Chaitra (March/April), thousands of devotees gather to pay homage to Lord Ram.

 Goddess Sita, a wife of Lord Ram, is believed to have stayed in the cave.
 The caving experience is thrilling and adventurous.
-Visiting cave, we trek to Gyampesal.
-The trek takes about a few hours from Sita Cave.Day 11: Drive out to Kathmandu city
+Visiting the cave, we trek to Gyampesal.
+The trek takes about a few hours from Sita Cave.

 Daily bus service to Gorkha Bazaar is available from Gyampesal.
 The drive takes around 2.5 hrs.
 From Gorkha Bazaar, buses leave for Kathmandu on a regular interval.
 The journey takes about six hours.

 Drop you in Kathmandu International Airport onward your final destination and our trip ends.
 Wish you your wonderful journey.